 In 2018, Amanda Austin and William Grafton identified a need for inter-multi-and transdisciplinary artist opportunities.
 Emerging from first-hand conversations with artists seeking support and space to experiment, OmniARTS was formed.
-Unbeknownst to OmniARTS’ leadership and Board, the collective created the first and only organization in America dedicated solely to the mission of creating interdisciplinary art through new work, performance events, and educational programs.
+Unbeknownst to OmniARTS’ leadership and Board, the collective created the first and only organization in America dedicated solely to the mission of creating interdisciplinary art through new work, performance events, and mentorship.

 2020 - In response to the pandemic, the Lean On Me concert series provided emergency relief to freelance artists, essential workers, and isolated individuals.
 This unprecedented 3-part virtual concert series sponsored collaboration between artists of multiple disciplines around the world, in performances embodying song requests made by essential workers.